Alternatives For eBay (2019 Marketplace Update)

 For prospective buyers looking for one-off individual items, Zibbet is an ideal marketplace platform.

-Due to the nature of the marketplace platform, Zibbet is challenging to navigate and find an item, seemingly relying on the browsing nature of visitors.
+Due to the nature of the marketplace platform, Zibbet is challenging to navigate and find (and therefore sell items), seemingly relying on the browsing nature of visitors.

 When perusing through the woodworking menu, it quickly became evident a lot of the sales items were misplaced with jewellery and wallpaper in this category.

 Though Zibbet doesn’t charge fees for transactions or listings, they have three membership options from $4 a month (No UK equivalent though product prices are in GBP) to $16 -extra for each if you choose a rolling contract.

 There is a free trial option but unless you begin the enrolling process it’s not clear how long the term is.